jrfnl/clearPHP/rules/no-duplicate-case.md

 <!-- Good Practices -->
 # No Duplicate Case In Switch

-Disallow the creation of duplicate `case` in `switch` statement.
+Disallow the creation of duplicate cases in `switch` statements.

-This is useless as the second defined case will be silently ignored.
+Duplicate cases are useless as the second defined case will be silently ignored.

 ## Rule Details

-This rule require that every `switch()` statement has unique literal case, or complex calls.
-The followings are wrong.
+This rule requires that every `switch` statement has unique literal cases, or complex calls.
+The following is wrong.

 ```php
 <?php